Skip to content

 reject

-value ranges from 0 to 1, where 0 means the card is static and 1 means the card is at the rejection threshold.
+• Description: Content shown when swiping left (rejection indicator).
+The delta value ranges from 0 to 1, where 0 means the card is static and 1 means the card is at the rejection swipeThreshold.

 vue